Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/bijou-c2d7.md

 They teleport to the witch's house, set the ring on display, and rename it to The Home of Gothrock, as they will now live together.

 Bijou leaves her home once more to talk with her onii-chan, which led the little princess to stand in the middle of the conflict between her step mother and her brother once more.
-Tam, deciding she no longer wishes to keep wasting her time arguing, leaves, leaving Bijou and The Hot Pink One alone.
+Tam, deciding she no longer wishes to keep wasting her time arguing, leaves, leaving Bijou and the Hot Pink One alone.

 Is it then that her brother is determined to convince Bijou the princess that the queen only desires to use her.
 However, Bijou is reluctant to believe this.